Learned Hallucination Detection in Black-Box LLMs using Token-level Entropy Production Rate: Related Work

-Information-theoretic entropy has emerged as a cornerstone for assessing LLM uncertainty and hallucinations, based on the premise that higher output distribution entropy often correlates with a greater likelihood of error or fabrication~\cite{shannonMathematicalTheoryCommunication1948}.

-\paragraph{Varieties of Entropy Measures} Researchers have employed diverse entropy measures to capture different facets of LLM uncertainty~\cite{gabrieEntropyMutualInformation2018}.
-Predictive entropy~\cite{kweonUncertaintyQuantificationDecomposition2025} assesses overall output distribution uncertainty, often applied in recommendation systems.
-Semantic Entropy (SE)~\cite{kuhnSemanticUncertaintyLinguistic2023} quantifies uncertainty over semantic meaning by clustering multiple generated responses, with Discrete Semantic Entropy (DSE)~\cite{farquharDetectingHallucinationsLarge2024, cecereMonteCarloTemperature2025} using frequency-based cluster probabilities.
+Information-theoretic entropy has emerged as a cornerstone for assessing LLM uncertainty and hallucinations, based on the hypothesis that higher output distribution entropy often correlates with a greater likelihood of error~\cite{shannonMathematicalTheoryCommunication1948}.
+Researchers have employed diverse entropy measures to capture different facets of LLM uncertainty~\cite{gabrieEntropyMutualInformation2018}.
+Predictive entropy~\cite{kweonUncertaintyQuantificationDecomposition2025} assesses overall output distribution uncertainty.
+Semantic Entropy~\cite{kuhnSemanticUncertaintyLinguistic2023} quantifies uncertainty over semantic meaning by clustering multiple generated responses, with Discrete Semantic Entropy~\cite{farquharDetectingHallucinationsLarge2024,cecereMonteCarloTemperature2025} using frequency-based cluster probabilities.
 Answer Entropy~\cite{liuEnhancingHallucinationDetection2025}, common in QA, measures variability in complete answer strings from multiple trials, sometimes enhanced with noise injection.
-Particularly relevant to our work, token-level entropy~\cite{kadavathLanguageModelsMostly2022} measures per-step uncertainty from the next-token probability distribution and has been used to predict errors in QA and mathematical reasoning where errors may coincide with high-entropy tokens~\cite{manakulSelfCheckGPTZeroResourceBlackBox2023, jooEntropybasedSentencelevelHallucination2025}.
+Particularly relevant to our work, token-level entropy~\cite{kadavathLanguageModelsMostly2022} measures per-step uncertainty from the next-token probability distribution and has been used to predict errors in QA and mathematical reasoning~\cite{manakulSelfCheckGPTZeroResourceBlackBox2023,jooEntropybasedSentencelevelHallucination2025}.